hundeo:

 The right food

-Each dog is individual, therefore it needs individual food.
-For the German Hunting Terrier is suitable food, which covers its needs and no undersupply occurs.
-The German Hunting Terrier can cover up to 150 km a day when it does its work as a hunting dog.
+The German Hunting Terrier should be fed a food that meets its requirements and does not cause any deficiency symptoms.
+The German Hunting Terrier can cover up to 150 km a day when working as a hunting dog.

 Suitable accessories